-All fees due to the College must be paid by the prescribed payment dates.
-It is the responsibility of the student to familiarise themselves with the College regulations and payment dates in relation to Student Fees.

-Students who find themselves in financial difficulties in relation to fee payments should immediately contact MISU, the MIC Access Office or MIC Fees Office who will advise them of the supports which may be available to them.
+- 1.2.1 All fees due to the College must be paid by the prescribed payment dates.
+It is the responsibility of the student to familiarise themselves with the College regulations and payment dates in relation to Student Fees. - 1.2.2 Students who find themselves in financial difficulties in relation to fee payments should immediately contact MISU, the MIC Access Office or MIC Fees Office who will advise them of the supports which may be available to them. - 1.2.3 Students with outstanding fees at the end of any semester will not receive their examination results or be allowed access to register for the following academic session (Please note: Academic Session also includes annual repeats). - 1.2.4 Student ID Cards may be deactivated in the case of overdue fees. - 1.2.5 Postgraduates in receipt of supervision may have access to that supervision suspended. - 1.2.6 Students will not receive information regarding conferring ceremonies, nor will they be permitted to confer until all outstanding debts of the College have been cleared (including library fines).

-1.3 OUTSTANDING FEES

-Enrolment into the new academic year is dependent on students being in good financial standing with the College.

-Student ID Cards may be deactivated in the case of overdue fees.

-Postgraduate Students in receipt of supervision may have access to that supervision suspended.

-1.4 ATTENDANCE
+1.3 ATTENDANCE